adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 AYC started out on Sourceforge in 2016, it's only been on Github since 2021.
 Part of the old releases are available on the [Sourceforge page](https://sourceforge.net/projects/advanced-youtube-client-ayc/files/) and the complete archive is on [MEGA](https://mega.nz/folder/HgtFmBxQ#5Qd4j73u_O5CZIomc3S3AQ) and always updated each release.
 The archive is still missing some early files from v2 era.
 I couldn't recover them.

+### 6. How to remove AYC properly?

+AYC can be removed by simply deleting the ayc folder.
+But do a reset first by going into AYC > Settings > Reset.
+This is needed to remove desktop, start menu shortcuts.

 ## Links

 [Website](https://advanced-youtube-client-ayc.sourceforge.io)